Activated Carbon in Home and Room Air Purifiers

 For help determining exactly which unit and carbon blend is going to work best for your situation, give us a call or chat us during our Monday through Saturday business hours.
 We can walk you through the ins and outs of a number of different high-performance air purifiers with activated carbon.

 Summary – Home Air Purifiers

-VOCs (volatile organic compounds), smog, ozone, fumes from cooking, pet dander, and tobacco can cause irritation for allergenics and asthmatics.
+Chemicals, smog, ozone, fumes from cooking, pet dander, and tobacco can cause irritation for allergenic and asthmatics.
 Particulates, such as pollens or pet dander, are the main irritants for many households.
 For those who need a comprehensive air purifier solution, higher caliber room air purifiers that offer outstanding particle, odor, and chemical removal are ideal.